 The Ruby cantilever

 Ruby is said to be the second hardest material after diamond.
 We have machined it down and used it as material for the cantilever.
 It transmits vibrations at high speeds, allowing it to read the information from the grooves on records quickly.
 Ruby is a corundum mineral just like sapphire, but they contain different components, with ruby containing chromium.

 The Super Curve Line Contact Ver.
 2 stylus

 The Super Curve Line Contact was newly developed when the Analog Relax EX1 phono cartridge was created, and has been very well received by customers.
 Ver.
 2 is an upgraded version of this needle.
-It retains the advantages of the original, which has a line contact shape, with only the leading edge of the needle tip having a curvature close to that of a round needle, with additional design to pick up all of the information on the record using multiple angle cutting.
+It retains the advantages of the original, which has a line contact shape, with only the leading edge of the stylus tip having a curvature close to that of a round stylus, with additional design to pick up all of the information on the record using multiple angle cutting.
 It is particularly good at reproducing live instruments and human voices, creating a kind of sensual sound.
 Another great feature is that you will not feel any inner-groove distortion. t does not pick up the scratching sound of old original records, a worry for many record fans, allowing you to immerse yourself in the sound of the record.
-The needle also is more resistant to wear and tear than run of the mill line contact needles, giving it a longer lifespan.
+The stylus also is more resistant to wear and tear than run of the mill line contact stylus, giving it a longer lifespan.

 To maximize the body’s resonance, we used beeswax for the surface finish.
 As a result, the color of the body will change over time, but we believe this will only enhance your enjoyment of this product.

 ・Stylus: Super Curve Line Contact Ver.
 2 (Pure diamond)